5A5K1A/fronteers-2016/README.md

 * [Joining Up the Dots - Heydon Pickering](#07-1650)

 <a name="06-0900"></a>
-## Progressive Enhancement and CSS - Ire Aderinokun
+## What about CSS?
+Progressive Enhancement and CSS - Ire Aderinokun
 > __Ire Aderinokun__ |
  [Twitter](https://twitter.com/ireaderinokun) |
  [GitHub](https://github.com/ireade) |